Ethret/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. Middleware functions through Express can get the request and response objects, operate on them, and trigger some action if requested.
+2. Routing is a way to select which request handler function is executed and does so based on the URL visited and the HTTP method used.
+This allows you to break an app into smaller parts.

 - [ ] Describe Middleware?

+Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.

 - [ ] Describe a Resource?

+Everything is a resource and each resource is accessible by a unique URL.
+They can have multiple representations and management happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can send back HTTP statuses like 200 to let the client know that the request was successful.

 - [ ] How can we partition our application into sub-applications?

+Routing allows us to split an app into sub-apps, making it easier to maintain.

 ## Minimum Viable Product